 I have mentioned before that I opened my first brokerage account in 2008, right after I got my first full-time job.
 And I had no idea about value investing or any other sort of investing.
 The first stock I wanted to buy was DLF, it was around 800 rs and Unitech, which is almost nonexistent today.
 DLF is still in business but with corporate governance issues and whatnot.
 The real estate market was boiling hot back in 2008 and mostly it was entering a cool-off period.
 Properties rose in value after 2000 and for the last 4 – 5 years, there is no appreciation, basically, the prices are going down or staying where they were in the last 5 years.
 This post is not about the real estate sector in India, but before I move to the real point, let me make a quick point, everyone thought land supply is limited and the population in India is exploding, so the demand will never go down.
 Everyone forgot about the affordability factor.
 India is a price-sensitive country.
 Anything that is affordable will sell like hot cake or freshly baked sliced bread, but these apartments are anything but affordable.
 And real estate became a Ponzi scheme.
 Everyone wanted to buy cheap and then flip to the next person for a profit.
 As new buyers stopped entering the market the whole sector crashed.
 New buyers did not stop entering because nobody wants a house, but most people in India cannot afford such a high ticket item.
+Saying all these, remember, value investing in India is not impossible, but the real question is what are the pitfalls?
+Why are some stocks trading at low price when the market is so expensive?

 Now, we can learn a lot from this industry.
 Most buyers wanted to flip and they did not have an idea about cashflow.
 Because in India, rental yield is around 2%.
 So, you better keep your money in bank that buying a rental property.
 Property dealings were shady.
 Lots of cash was used and everyone tried to save on taxes.
 Anyway, these shady practices impact other sectors too.
 That is why value investing is actually very risky in India, especially if you want to invest in cigar butts like Ben Graham was doing or at initial days Warren Buffet was doing.

-The book value might not be accurate:
+The book value might not be accurate: So Value investing In India might not be a viable idea

 I will give you 2 examples both should be fresh in your memory, as long as you have been tracking the Indian stock market since 2017.
 First is Reliance Communication.
 The matter is in NCLT.
 The stock dropped around 9rs in 2017-18, and then there was a rumor that Mukesh Ambani might buy those assets from a younger brother, for Jio.
 The stock spiked to 34rs.
 Anyway, the book value of the stock was around 30rs.
 They had towers and network assets, although they did not have their CDMA Reliance Communication network anymore.
 And 2019 is gone, nobody purchased those assets and shareholders lost a ton of money.
 The book value is irrelevant because it was showing how much the equipment or assets were to RCOM, as it turned out, nobody wanted those.
 The matter is in NCLT and Anil Ambani tried to resign.
 So, the company can be a source for some corporate drama but not any value.